The Wheler Foundation

 Alignment with Estate Locations

 The Foundation owns and manages significant estates in West Yorkshire and Kent.
-Organizations working in these regions or whose work directly relates to rural affairs, heritage conservation, or countryside education in these areas may have stronger alignment with the Foundation's mission.
+Organisations working in these regions or whose work directly relates to rural affairs, heritage conservation, or countryside education in these areas may have stronger alignment with the Foundation's mission.

 Heritage Conservation Focus